 The American economist and writer Mark Andrew Skousen said, and I wholeheartedly agree, “The triumph of persuasion over force is the sign of a civilized society.”
 We often look at persuasiveness negatively, but that’s not the right way to go about it.
 Being persuasive and communicative is a skill set everyone should try to have.
 By the end of this blog, you’ll know exactly why persuasive speech ideas are the way to go.
-You’ll also have just the tips you need to choose persuasive speech topics and the structure for the same.
+You’ll also have tips to choose persuasive speech topics and structure.

 What does persuasive even mean?

 Simply put, persuasive is anything convincing or influential.
-Persuasion is a powerful tool that can help you gain other people’s trust in a way that they start listening to you.
+Persuasion is a powerful tool that can help you gain other people’s trust so that they start listening to you.
 Being persuasive is about making someone follow your footsteps or motivate others to do something.
 Most importantly, persuasion often helps people take actions that might be difficult but beneficial in the long run.
-Hence, persuasive speech ideas help clear mental blocks or facilitate decision making.
+Hence, persuasive speech ideas help clear mental blocks or facilitate decision-making.

 What is a persuasive speech?

 A persuasive speech is a speech that influences you to change your mind about something or convince you to do something.
 It always has a specific purpose, just like the speech you gave to your parents as a six-year-old to buy you that toy!
-Another simple example of persuasive speech topics would be “Why you should drink at least six glasses of water every day.”
+Another simple example of a persuasive speech topic is “Why you should drink at least six glasses of water daily.”

 There are different types of persuasive speeches, but they almost always argue a point of view.
 Using persuasive speech topics, you can speak about :